Specialties

 - Explain how Group A streptococcal pharyngeal infection can lead to heart, skin, joint and CNS involvement and describe the pathological changes in these tissues.
 (CR3)

-- Describe the investigations that can contribute to the diagnosis of rheumatic fever (CR3)
+- Describe investigations that can contribute to the diagnosis of rheumatic fever (CR3)

 - Discuss the management of rheumatic fever including the choice of antibiotics for streptococcal infection (CR3)